gnarlyman/wayrier/README.md

 - In wayland, periodically checking paste buffer for changes causes undesirable behavior Workaround is to detect ctrl+c keypress and only capture clipboard then.
 - Can't be run as a service on server due to clipboard integration.
 On mac as well due to pynput.
+- Only designed to have a single connected client currently

 TODO:
-- Add encryption and client validation
 - client > server clipboard
-- better clipboard management
+- investigate better way to detect paste-buffer updates
-- make switching-key configurable
+- make switching-key configurable and/or add more ways to switch
+- support for multiple clients
 - optional/configurable visual indication of current controlled screen
 - better detection and handling of input devices on server

-WIP

 ## openssl commands